-Any growth at Gatwick should be conditional on it achieving a progressive, material reduction in the total climate impacts facilitated by the airport from a 2019 baseline.
+Any growth at Gatwick should be conditional on it achieving a progressive, material reduction in the emissions and total climate impacts attributable to the airport from a 2019 baseline.
 A reduction trajectory should be set, independently monitored and enforced.

 13. Managing and mitigating effects: noise envelope